avabellaw/my-recipe/readme.md

 * Flask_login is used to manage users.
     * This helps block users from pages where a login is required.
-    * Manages users and allows me to authentucate them.
+    * Manages users and allows me to authenticate them.
         * It's then decided whether the user is allowed to view certain pages or perform certain actions.
 * User passwords are encrypted in SQL using Bcrypt.
 * The admin is asked to change the default password if they haven't already.